Huluk/rb-forecast/README.md

 ## Requirements

-rb-forecast needs the gem `hashie`, which you can install using `gem install hashie`.
-It also requires ruby version 2.3.0 -- previous versions may crash if an unspecified attribute is requested in the format file.
+rb-forecast needs the gems `hashie` and `i18n`, which you can install using `gem install hashie` and `gem install i18n`, respectively.
+The gem `colorize` is recommended for colored weather alerts. rb-forecast also requires ruby version 2.3.0 -- previous versions may crash if an unspecified attribute is requested in the format file.
 Sorry for that, I may implement support for earlier versions later.